 The Beaumont Alloformation (Ppbe), known originally as the Beaumont Clay, is a regionally extensive coastal-plain unit extending westward from the western valley wall of the Mississippi River alluvial valley past the Rio Grande to the Tamaulipas Range in northeastern Mexico.
 Locally, adjacent to its eastern edge, it is blanketed by over 2 m of overbank deposits of the Avoyelles alloformation from the Lafayette meander belt and up to 5 m of Peoria Loess.
 Both the overbank deposits and loess thin rapidly westward from the Mississippi alluvial valley.
-The lower contact of the Beaumont Alloformation is a regionally and laterally extensive flooding surface and correlative unconformity that is correlated with the Trimosina A micropaleontological zone (~0.6 Ma) offshore.
-The uppermost sediments of the Beaumont Alloformation have yielded optically stimulated luminescence (OSL) dates between about 90 and 110 ka.
+The lower contact of the Beaumont Alloformation is a regionally and laterally extensive flooding surface and correlative unconformity that is correlated with the Trimosina A micropaleontological zone (~0.6 Ma) offshore (Young et al., 2012).
+The uppermost sediments of the Beaumont Alloformation have yielded optically stimulated luminescence (OSL) dates of about 90 ka (Shen et al., 2012).